edwinm/Beautify/INSTALL.md

 ## Configuring VML support

+All modern browsers can show graphs.
 To see graphs in IE8 and older, you need VML.

 Open beautify.php and find this line: